soniya-kazi/HotelRoomBooking/README.md

 The handle the webapplication just run the initial index.html page once you download the zip file throught the repo.

-Once downloaded extract the file and run the webapplication through the live preview.
+Once downloaded extract the file and run the webapplication through the live pre.